A HIDA scan is an imaging test. It helps to diagnose problems of the gallbladder and liver.

 Complications are rare.
 Some may have an allergic reaction to tracers used in the scan.
 Talk to your doctor about any allergies you have.

-- Make sure you let the doctor know what medicines you are taking.
-Some medicines may need to be stopped or adjusted before the test.
-Your doctor may also suggest starting a new medicine.
+- Make sure you let the doctor know what medications you are taking.
+Some medications may need to be stopped or adjusted before the test.
+Your doctor may also suggest starting a new medication.

 - You will fast for 4-6 hours before the scan.